Emma. Nine new drugs approved at the March meeting-breakinglatest.news-Breaking Latest News

 Omvoh (mirikizumab) received a positive opinion from the CHMP for the treatment of moderate to severe active ulcerative colitis, an inflammation of the large intestine that causes ulceration and bleeding.

-The committee recommended the release of a marketing authorization for pediatric use (cougar) for Pedmarqsi (sodium thiosulfate) for the prevention of ototoxicity induced by cisplatin chemotherapy.
+The Committee recommended that a Pediatric Use Marketing Authorization (Puma) be granted for Pedmarqsi (sodium thiosulfate) for the prevention of ototoxicity induced by cisplatin chemotherapy.
 Ototoxicity is the development of hearing or balance problems due to a medicine, and cisplatin is a chemotherapy used to treat several types of cancer.
 Pedmarqsi is indicated in patients aged one month to 18 years with localised, non-metastatic solid tumours.

-The committee adopted a positive opinion for Epysqli (eculizumab), a biosimilar medicines for the treatment of paroxysmal nocturnal haemoglobinuria, a rare disease which leads to the premature destruction and impaired production of blood cells.
+The committee adopted a positive opinion for Epysqli (eculizumab), a biosimilar medicine for the treatment of paroxysmal nocturnal hemoglobinuria, a rare disease that leads to the premature destruction and impaired production of blood cells.

 The CHMP has given a positive opinion to Qaialdo (spironolactone) for the management of refractory edema, a persistent swelling that is unresponsive to diuretic use and sodium restriction.
-This medicinal product was submitted as a hybrid application, which is based in part on the results of preclinical tests and clinical trials of an already authorized reference product and partly on new data.
+This medicinal product was submitted as a hybrid application, which is based partly on the results of pre-clinical tests and clinical trials of an already authorized reference product and partly on new data.

 Recommendations on the extension of therapeutic indication for six medicines

-The committee recommended six extensions of the indication for medicines already authorized in the EU: Breyanzi, between and its duplicate Neparvis, Gossip, Ultomiris e Wegs.
+The Committee recommended six extensions of indication for medicines already authorized in the EU: Breyanzi, between and its duplicate Neparvis, Gossip, Ultomiris e Wegs.

-Per Ultomiristhe committee also recommended a new one route of administration with a new force and pharmaceutical form.
+Per Ultomiristhe committee also recommended a new route of administration with a new strength and pharmaceutical form.

 Withdrawals of questions